BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/cookbook/drones.md

 ## Wavetable Morphing

 Let us try something different.
-Let's use different [wavetables](sec-wavetable) and let us morph from one wavefrom into another but slowly.
+Let's use different [wavetables](sec-wavetable) and let us morph from one waveform into another but slowly.
-First we create mutiple signals.
+First we create multiple signals.
 To do so lets define a function that returns a random wavetable.

 ```isc